sambux1/presentations/jp-morgan/slides/opps/system/client.md

 The shares are encrypted under the public key of the destination party.

 All secret sharing and encryption takes place on the client side.

-And finally, the plugin code is open source and can be found at the link at the bottom.
 -->